Bhavesh2618/LoanVerity/README.md

 We welcome contributions!
 If you have ideas, bug fixes, or enhancements, feel free to fork the repository and submit pull requests.

-- **Open Issues:** If you encounter any bugs or need new features, feel free to [open an issue](https://github.com/your-username/LoanVerity/issues).
+- **Open Issues:** If you encounter any bugs or need new features, feel free to [open an issue](https://github.com/Bhavesh2618/LoanVerity/issues).
 - **Contribute:** Create a branch, implement your changes, and send us a pull request.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---